rails/rails/guides/source/active_record_validations.md

 end
 ```

-If you want to be sure that an association is present, you'll need to test
+To check that an association is present, you'll need to test that the associated
-whether the associated object itself is present, and not the foreign key used
+object is present, and not the foreign key used to map the association.
+Testing
-to map the association.
-This way, it is not only checked that the foreign key
+the association will help you to determine that the foreign is not empty and
-is not empty but also that the referenced object exists.
+also that the referenced object exists.

 ```ruby
 class Supplier < ApplicationRecord